Loss and Grief Therapy In Person and Online

 Our Loss and Grief Specialists Are Here For You

-Katie Higgins, LCPC, MHC-P
+Katie Higgins, LCPC, PMH-C

 Katie Higgins has vast experience helping people navigate their experiences with loss and grief, knowing fully well it is not a linear process and the grief can often involve many layers.
 Looking at themes of ritual, meaning, and memory honoring, Katie will hold warm and compassionate space for you to recognize and prioritize your grieving process.